AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 >[!INFO]
 >
->The advanced networking feature is part of the 2021.9.0 release and will be rolled out soon.
+>The advanced networking feature is part of the 2021.9.0 release, and will be enabled for customers in mid-October.

 AEM as a Cloud Service offers several types of advanced networking capabilities, which can be configured by customers using Cloud Manager APIs.
 These include: